Board of Directors

 Rob Phipps FCPHR

 Rob Phipps has broad experience leading HR functions across the UK, South Africa, Thailand and the South Pacific.
-He has spearheaded culture and people programs that have seen KFC become a leader in this area, being widely recognised within Yum! and across Australia.
-Phipps sits on the AHRI NSW Council.
-He is a FCPHR along with winning the AHRI Dave Ulrich HR Leader of the Year Award in 2015.
+He has spearheaded culture and people programs that saw KFC become a leader in this area, being widely recognised within Yum! and across Australia.
+He now heads up evolvefast, helping companies connect to their people by finding purpose and activating culture.
+Rob is an AHRI Director, and President of the AHRI NSW State Council.
+He is a Fellow Certified HR Practitioner (FCPHR) and won the AHRI Dave Ulrich HR Leader of the Year Award in 2015.

-Phipps is an avid cyclist, having personally raised over $100K for Tour de Cure foundation over the past six years and lives in Sydney, Australia with his wife and two children.
+Rob is passionate about finding a cure for cancer, riding around the country to personally raise over $120K for Tour de Cure foundation over the past eight years and lives in Sydney, Australia, with his wife and two children.

 Jon Scriven FAHRI